 In this method, instead of installing GRUB bootloader we are adding Kali Linux boot entry to our Windows boot manager.
 To do this task, we are using the free edition of a simple tool called EasyBCD.
 So download and install EasyBCD Community Edition and do as follow :

 Open EasyBCD and go to the “Linux/BSD” tab and choose the option “Add New Entry“.

 Next, you have to select the type of bootloader for your Linux distribution.
 Since we are using Kali Linux — choose GRUB2.
 And next, change the name of the operating system to Kali Linux.
-And finally set drive option as “Automatically locate and load” and hit “Add Entry” button.
+And finally set the drive option as “Automatically locate and load” and hit the “Add Entry” button.

 If you have any doubts or facing any problem during installation please free to comment below!